 2. Digital innovation spreads to Africa

-“Twiga Foods” searches - there are spikes with press mentions of the company, but the general trend here is clear (up 228% in 5 years).
+“Twiga Foods” searches have spiked with press mentions of the company, but the general trend here is clear (up 228% in 5 years).

 For example, Kenya-based Twiga Foods is creating a food distribution network and infrastructure, along with technology such as a mobile app for trade and inventory tracking.

-This Goldman-backed startup currently connects 17,000 farmers in Kenya to 8,000 vendors.
-And this number is fast increasing.
+This Goldman-backed startup currently connects 17,000 farmers in Kenya to 35,000 vendors.
+And this number is rapidly increasing.

 Twiga’s two-sided marketplace has benefits for both farmers and vendors.

 In doing so, Twiga has reduced typical post-harvest losses from an average of 30% all the way down to 4%.

 This isn’t the first African startup to receive high-profile funding and attention.

-Continued wins on the continent like this open the door for more VC-backed startup ventures to follow shortly.
+Continued wins on the continent like this open the door for more VC-backed startup ventures to follow.

 3. Sustainable finance goes mainstream